Comprop Summer School

-- Global trends in disinformation, computational propaganda and political polarization;
+- Global trends in disinformation, computational propaganda and political polarisation;

-- The anatomy of foreign influence operations and how to identify, track, monitor, analyze and combat disinformation in real-time;
+- The anatomy of foreign influence operations and how to identify, track, monitor, analyse and combat disinformation in real-time;

-- Platform monopolies of power and the digital affordances of social media technologies that enhance or exacerbate political polarization, disinformation and computational propaganda;
+- Platform monopolies of power and the digital affordances of social media technologies that enhance or exacerbate political polarisation, disinformation and computational propaganda;

 - Problem-solving and tool-building to improve civic engagement and raise public understanding of digital literacy;

 - Government, industry and civil society responses to mis- and disinformation and practical policy solutions to challenges faced by citizens, civil society and journalism.